Complex and Adaptive Dynamical Systems: A Primer

 Quite generally, there are certain deterministic or stochastic processes generating a series

-of vectors in a state space, which is mostly un-observable.
-The readings $\vec x(t)$ are then some linear or non-linear functions
+of vectors in a state space, which is mostly unobservable.
+The readings $\veci x(t)$ are then some linear or non-linear functions

-of the underlying state space, possibly in addition to some noise $\vec{\eta}(t)$.
-Eq.\ (\ref{cogSys_mapping_s_x}) is denoted a state space model.
+of the underlying state space, possibly in addition to some noise $\boldsymbol{\eta}(t)$.
+Equation (\ref{cogSys_mapping_s_x}) is denoted a state space model.

-\underline{\bf Hidden Markov process}\\ There are many possible assumptions for the state-space dynamics underlying a given history of observables $\vec x(t)$.
-For a hidden Markov process, to give an example, one assumes that \begin{enumerate} \item[(a)] $\vec s(t+1)$ depends only on $\vec s(t)$ (and not on any previous state space vector, the {\sl Markov assumption}) and that \item[(b)] the mapping $\vec s(t)\to \vec s(t+1)$ is stochastic. \end{enumerate} The process is dubbed `hidden', because the state space dynamics is not directly observable.
+\runinhead{The Hidden Markov Process} There are many possible assumptions for the state space dynamics underlying a given history of observables $\veci x(t)$.
+For a hidden Markov process, to give an example, one assumes that \begin{enumerate}\leftskip4pt \item[(a)] $\veci s(t+1)$ depends only on $\veci s(t)$ (and not on any previous state space vector, the {\sl Markov assumption}) and that \item[(b)] the mapping $\veci s(t)\to \veci s(t+1)$ is stochastic. \end{enumerate} The process is dubbed \qut{hidden}, because the state space dynamics is not directly observable.